 The Company classifies its marketable securities as available-for-sale at the time of purchase and re-evaluates such classification at each balance sheet date.
 The Company may sell these securities at any time for use in current operations even if they have not yet reached maturity.
 As a result, the Company classifies its marketable securities, including those with maturities beyond 12 months, as current assets in the Consolidated Balance Sheets.
 The Company carries these securities at fair value and records unrealized gains and losses, net of taxes, in accumulated other comprehensive income, which is reflected as a component of shareholders' deficit.
-The Company periodically evaluates its marketable securities to assess whether those with unrealized loss positions are other-than-temporarily impaired.
-If the cost of an individual security exceeds its fair value, the Company evaluates, among other factors, general market conditions, the duration and extent to which the fair value is less than the cost basis, and the Company's intent and ability to hold the security.
-If the Company believes that a decline in fair value is determined to be other-than-temporary, the Company writes down the security to fair value.
+The Company periodically evaluates its marketable security exceeds its fair value, the Company evaluates, among other factors, general market conditions, the duration and extent to which the fair value is less than the cost basis, and the Company's intent and ability to hold the security.
+If the Company believes that a decline in fair value judged to be other-than-temporary, the Company writes down the security to fair value.
 Realized gains and losses and declines in fair value judged to be other than temporary on available-for-sale marketable securities are reported in interest income, net in the Consolidated Statements of Operations.
 In the year ended December 31, 2020 the Company did not record any other than temporary impairment in its Consolidated Statements of Operations.